Everything You Need to Know About 1st Grade Homeschool Curriculum

 Homeschool Science Notebook

-We keep a notebook where we will note some of the things we have learned from our reading and exploring in a science journal (think composition notebook with blank pages).
+We keep a notebook where we will record some of the things we have learned from our reading and exploring in a science journal (think composition notebook with blank pages).
 Don’t get too overzealous about this.
 It can be a killjoy.
 Just allow your kids to draw or write something that interests them.

 Sometimes I have them narrate facts to me and other times I don’t.
 Let it be natural and fun!